twineworks/tweakflow/site/content/embedding.md

 area: a*b
 Thanks.
 Checking answer...

 Congratulations.
 The formulas seem to be correct.
 ```

 ## Evaluating modules

 If users need the standard library, or need the ability to define variables, libraries, or even modules themselves, then the application must generate and compile the set of modules involved.

 The result is a [runtime](https://github.com/twineworks/tweakflow/blob/{{< gitRef >}}/src/main/java/com/twineworks/tweakflow/lang/runtime/Runtime.java) object that provides handles to all compiled modules, libraries, and variables.
-The application can then supply values for any variables it [provides](/reference.html#variables), and evaluate any variables it is interested in.
+The application then supplies values for any variables it [provides](/reference.html#variables), and evaluates any variables it is interested in.
+The host application can determine which provided variables are actually referenced, so it can omit providing values that are not needed.

 For the purposes of discussion, consider the following module.